Since the first trailer of Supreme Commander I've been in love with this game. I've played many games on GPGnet and even more on FaF.

 A lot of popular maps only have a few ways of playing, so you know what to expect.
 I understand the appeal of that, but in most of my maps, I try to go in the opposite direction.

-They are called Madness, for this reason, you shouldn't know what to expect from each game.
+For this reason, they are called Madness, you shouldn't know what to expect from each game.
 There should be multiple ways of attacking, and being attacked.

 This was the design goal.
 Of course, it's always the question of how it plays out in reality with real players.